jentery/dh150/index.md

 * Describe where the work was made and circulated.
 Consider its network, geographic location, and "scene."
 In some cases, the network may be quite literal: a radio or tv network, for instance.
 * Describe its reception over time.
 Compare its reception now with its reception then.

-The moment prompts considerations of *shared situations*, or what about a work puts people in the same space and/or time.
+The "moment" prompts considerations of *shared situations*, or what about a work puts people in the same space and/or time.

 ---